by Mike Retzlaff

 “Only a pint at breakfast-time, and a pint and a half at eleven o’clock, and a quart or so at dinner.
 And then no more till the afternoon, and half a gallon at supper-time.
 No one can object to that.”
 John Ridd in the novel Lorna Doone

 Brewing medium to semi-high gravity beers is normal and the relatively easy thing to do.
 Most home brewers go through the phase of “how strong a beer can I make?”
 Eventually, most of us find out, but going to the other extreme is a horse of a very different color and the path seldom chosen.
 Using subdued malt bills will produce beers with far less alcohol.
 Too many commercial brewers have turned creative control over to the tunnel vision of their accountants.
-All that’s left is to convince consumers that this pre-processed urine is what they’ve always wanted and “what it takes to hang with the cool kids.”
+All that’s left is to convince consumers that this pre-processed urine is what they’ve always wanted and “what it takes to hang out with the cool kids.”

 Traditional Small beers minimize alcohol and therefore calories but can certainly make up for the lack of mouthfeel with lower attenuation.
 When brewed correctly and with the right yeast, they can be enjoyable and add much to the limited hours available to share with friends.
 To intentionally brew a beer with such a low OG is tough.
 It is quite a feat to feed the mash tun virtually nothing and still produce a beer worth drinking.
 However, when you plan for it, brewing such a beer with mouthfeel and flavor is not only possible but can be just shy of a sure thing!